Tolitech/Tolitech.MinimalApis.Generators/README.md

 ## How It Works

-The generator scans the project for classes implementing `Tolitech.Presentation.API.Generators.Abstractions.IEndpoint` that are not abstract.
+The generator scans the project for classes implementing `Tolitech.MinimalApis.Generators.Abstractions.IEndpoint` that are not abstract.
 For each class found, the generator creates an extension method that registers all endpoints in the application.

 ## Example of Generated Code